Are You a Leader Worth Following?

 A Leader Worth Following

-Do you remember that game you played as a kid: called “Follow the Leader?”
+Are you a leader worth following?
+Remember “Follow the Leader”, that game we all played as kids?
 It was a simple game that most small children really enjoyed.
 Back then you didn’t give much thought to whether or not you should follow the leader.
-And the leader didn’t give muchthought to whether or not he or she was worth following.
+And the leader didn’t give much thought to whether or not he or she was worth following.
 Everyone just fell in line and played the game.